To use the cloud-based Azure Database for PostgreSQL, create an an account for yourself and then do the following.

 3. Review and create the service.

-To save student credits for future courses, you’ll tear down this database instance at the end of the semester
+You can monitor your expenses on your Azure for Students “Subscription” page.
+To save student credits for future courses, you can tear down this database instance when your labs 7–9 and homework 3 have been graded, or, at the latest, by the end of the semester.

 2. Create the monopoly database as follows.